Rosneft: Acquisition of assets of Yukos

 Starting in 2004, the Russian government organized a series of auctions to sell the assets of Yukos Oil Company, of which Rosneft won the majority.
-On 22 December 2004, Rosneft had purchased Baikal Finance Group which bought Yuganskneftegaz (Yugansk), a main asset of Yukos, three days earlier at a state-run auction for US$9.35 billion to satisfy tax debts.
-According to some estimates, this operation was directed by Russian authorities in order to nationalize Russia's oil and gas industry.
+On 22 December 2004, Rosneft purchased Baikal Finance Group, which bought Yuganskneftegaz (Yugansk), a main asset of Yukos, three days earlier at a state-run auction for US$9.35 billion to satisfy tax debts.
+According to some estimates, this operation was directed by Russian authorities to nationalize Russia's oil and gas industry.
 In response to the deal, Andrei Illarionov, then a senior Putin economic advisor, denounced it as "fraud of the year".

 In 2005, Mikhail Khodorkovsky (former chairman of Menatep) and Platon Lebedev (business partner of Khodorkovsky) were sentenced to nine years in prison for fraud and tax evasion.
 In February 2007, they were charged again and accused of stealing $25 billion worth of oil from Yukos subsidiaries.
-They were convicted, but in 2013 Putin pardoned Khodorkovsky and 2014 the Russian supreme court announced that Lebedev should also be freed early.
+They were convicted, but in 2013 Putin pardoned Khodorkovsky, and in 2014, the Russian supreme court announced that Lebedev should also be freed early.

-The purchase of Yugansk in 2005 greatly increase the number of assets and production for Rosneft.
-Subsequently, Rosneft filed a lawsuit against Yukos in connection with the use of the understated transfer prices for the purchase of oil from Yuganskneftegaz prior to its breakup.
-At the same time, Rosneft itself also purchases oil and gas from its subsidiary, Yuganskneftegaz, at transfer prices.
+The purchase of Yugansk in 2005 significantly increased the number of assets and production for Rosneft.
+Subsequently, Rosneft filed a lawsuit against Yukos in connection with the use of understated transfer prices for the purchase of oil from Yuganskneftegaz before its breakup.
+At the same time, Rosneft itself also purchased oil and gas from its subsidiary, Yuganskneftegaz, at transfer prices.

-In May 2007, Rosneft won a number of auctions for the sale of Yukos' assets, including five refineries and oil companies Tomsk Oil Company and Samara Oil and Gas Company, making it the largest oil company in Russia.
-According to experts on the Russian newspaper Vedomosti, the assets of Yukos, bought by Rosneft at auction organized by the state, went to the company at a discount of 43.4% of the market price of this property.
-In 2007, the former assets of Yukos provided 72.6% of oil and gas condensate production and 74.2% of Rosneft's primary refining.
+In May 2007, Rosneft won several auctions for the sale of Yukos' assets, including five refineries and the oil companies Tomsk Oil Company and Samara Oil and Gas Company, thereby becoming the largest oil company in Russia.
+According to experts at the Russian newspaper Vedomosti, the assets of Yukos, purchased by Rosneft at an auction organized by the state, were acquired at a discount of 43.4% of the market price of this property.
+In 2007, the former assets of Yukos accounted for 72.6% of oil and gas condensate production and 74.2% of Rosneft's primary refining capacity.
 In June, Rosneft paid $731 million for the transportation assets of Yukos, which had declared bankrupt in August 2006 after three years of litigation over tax arrears.
 In August, Bogdanchikov said that although the Yukos acquisitions had increased Rosnefts debt to $US 26 billion, he planned to reduce debt to 30% of total assets by 2010 by tripling refining capacity and expand into China.